How Are Heart Palpitations Diagnosed?

 How are Heart Palpitations Treated?

 TreatmentHeart palpitations may not be related to a specific heart condition.
 If a doctor can rule this out, taking steps to avoid the triggers that cause palpitations might be recommended.
-These can include certain lifestyle changes such as:
+These can include certain lifestyle changes and treatments such as:

 - Reducing stress